dlsniper/docker-intellij/README.md

 The MIT License (MIT)

-Copyright (c) 2015 Florin Patan
+Copyright (c) 2016 Florin Patan

-If you want to read the full license text, please see the [LICENSE](LICENSE) file in this directory.
+If you want to read the full license text, please see the [LICENSE](https://github.com/dlsniper/docker-intellij/blob/master/LICENSE) file in this directory.

 IntelliJ IDEA and all the other plugins are or may be trademarks of their